Hours of Operation

 As a joint project between Family Child Care and the Air Force Aid Society, persons with a permanent change of station (PCS) to or from Barksdale are eligible for 20 hours free child care per child.
 If you take a copy of your orders to the Airman & Family Readiness Center, they will issue a voucher for you to use with the FCC Program.

 Volunteers at base agencies may also receive free child care.
-This is a joint venture between Family Child Care and the Family Support Center.
-Call 456-9688 for details about any of these programs.
+This is a joint venture between Family Child Care and the Airman & Family Readiness Center.
+Call (318) 456-9688 for details about any of these programs.

 Family Day Care Home Component